ph1ps/swift-async-algorithms/Evolution/NNNN-retry-backoff.md

 - **Full Jitter**: $f(n) = random(0, g(n))$ where $g(n)$ is the base strategy
 - **Equal Jitter**: $f(n) = random(g(n) / 2, g(n))$ where $g(n)$ is the base strategy

+##### Sendability

+The proposed backoff strategies are not marked `Sendable`.
+They are not meant to be shared across isolation domains, because their state evolves with each call to `nextDuration()`.
+Re-creating the strategies when they are used in different domains is usually the correct approach.

 ### Case studies

 The most common use cases encountered for recovering from transient failures are either: